aman-kpo/Industrial_Project_2025/README.md

    python main.py
    ```

-4. Now in the default you want to import the model_peak_detect.py in the mport model option
+4. Now in the default you want to import the model_peak_detect.py in the import model option
 5. Then upload the data you want to visualize the peak for.
+6. If you select Daniel's Approach then you need to upload different model file(model_daniel_peak_detect.py).
+7. If you select Aman's approach a new window will open.

 ---